DizzyMelo/HiImDaniel/README.md

 <br>

 Designed, implemented, tested, launched and maintained this project for almost 3 years.
 This mobile application has more than 100 thousand downloads and has over 5 thousand daily active users.
 It also counts with a 4.7 rating on Google Play Store and 4.8 on App Store by the time I left the company.
-Some of the technolodies used are: Kotlin, OkHttp, Dart, and Flutter
+Some of the technolodies used are:
+1. Kotlin
+2. OkHttp
+3. Dart
+4. Flutter

 <br>